alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ---

-I graduated in Computer Engineering from the University of La Laguna (Tenerife, Spain).
-I have focused my education on Information Technology, where I acquired knowledge and skills related to web and mobile devices development, security and data processing.
+I graduated in Computer Engineering from the University of La Laguna (Tenerife, Spain) and I have focused my education on Information Technology where I acquired knowledge and skills related to web and mobile devices development, security and data processing.

 I consider myself a hard working, active and dynamic person.
 Being goal oriented is how I work on projects.
-I am able to manage well the permanent changes in advancing IT business.
-I love work as part of a team, learn and contribute, study, and negotiate alternatives.
+I am able to manage the permanent changes in advancing IT business well.
+I love working as part of a team, learning and contributing, studying, and negotiating alternatives.

 <center>
 <img alt="I love it when a plan comes together!" src="https://media.giphy.com/media/l3vR6aasfs0Ae3qdG/giphy.gif" width="240" height="200"/>